A Closer Look at Self-Supervised Lightweight Vision Transformers: Revealing the Secrets of the Pre-Training

-\paragraph{Lower layers matter more than higher ones.} We visualize the layer attention (Attn.) similarity and representation (Rep.) similarity between several pre-trained models and DeiT-Tiny as heatmaps in \cref{fig:cmp}.
-The similarity within DeiT-Tiny is also presented for reference (the left column).
-We choose DeiT-Tiny as the reference because we consider the higher similarity between the pre-trained models and DeiT-Tiny (classification model fully-supervised trained from scratch) indicates more relevance to recognition for the self-supervised layers.
-Although it does not directly indicate whether the downstream performance is good or not, it indeed reflects the quality of layer representation to a certain extent.
-Besides, we also plot the corresponding layer similarity in the last column based on the diagonal elements of the left heatmaps.
+We visualize the layer representation similarity between several pre-trained models and DeiT-Tiny as heatmaps in \cref{fig:cmp}.
+We choose DeiT-Tiny, a classification model fully-supervisedly trained on IN1K, as the reference because we consider the higher similarity of the examined model's layer to that of DeiT-Tiny indicates its more relevance to recognition.
+Although the similarity does not directly indicate whether the downstream performance is good, it indeed reflects the pattern of layer representation to a certain extent.
+The similarity within DeiT-Tiny is also presented (the left column).

-We observe a relatively high similarity between MAE-Tiny and DeiT-Tiny for lower layers, while low similarity for higher layers indicates fewer semantics are extracted for MAE-Tiny at a more abstract level.
-Another empirical evidence is the low linear probing performance of MAE-Tiny (23.4\% top-1 accuracy).
-However, the fine-tuning evaluation in \cref{tbl:pretrain} shows that adopting the MAE-Tiny as initialization significantly improves the performance.
-Thus, we hypothesize that \emph{lower layers matter much more than higher layers for the pre-trained models with MAE-lite}.
-In order to verify the hypothesis, we design another experiment by first replacing the weights of the last several blocks of MAE-Tiny with random initialization and then fine-tuning it on ImageNet. \cref{fig:drop} shows that the replacement of a certain number of blocks does not evidently lead to inferior results.
-Even reserving only the first two blocks achieves a considerable performance gain \wrt training from scratch.
+First, We observe a relatively high similarity between MAE-Tiny and DeiT-Tiny for lower layers, while low similarity for higher layers.
+In \cref{sec:appdix-ref}, we observe similar phenomena with several additional supervisedly trained ViTs as the reference models.
+It indicates that fewer semantics are extracted for MAE-Tiny at a more abstract level in higher layers.
+In contrast, MoCov3-Tiny aligns DeiT-Tiny well across almost all layers.
+However, the fine-tuning evaluation in \cref{tbl:pretrain} shows that adopting the MAE-Tiny as initialization improves the performance more significantly than MoCov3-Tiny.
+Thus, we hypothesize that \emph{lower layers matter much more than higher ones for the pre-trained models}.
+In order to verify the hypothesis, we design another experiment by only reserving several leading blocks of pre-trained models and randomly initializing the others, and then fine-tuning them on IN1K (for the sake of simplicity, we only fine-tune these models for 100 epochs). \cref{fig:drop} shows that reserving only a certain number of leading blocks achieves a significant performance gain over randomly initializing all the blocks (\ie, totally training from scratch) for both MAE-Tiny and MoCov3-Tiny.
+Whereas, further reserving higher layers leads to marginal gain for MAE-Tiny and MoCov3-Tiny, which demonstrates our hypothesis.